ratsky-oss/walnut/README.md

 Ratsky Walnut allows you to set up various backup flows.
 <br>
-Main concept of manipulating your backup strategy is two profiles.
+Main concept of manipulating your backup strategy includes two profiles.
 - DMS profile - the profile describing how to connect to specified DMS
 - Job profile - the profile describing backup parameters